National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 But, you're right, James, both categories, jack-ups and floaters, both categories of rigs have seen a very small recent uptick in activity.
 We're hearing from our customers more conversations that they're having with their customers around tenders and the like.
 And, frankly, with all the costs we've taken out of our business, relatively small improvements in activity I think are going to drive really outsized performance in rigs.

-So I want to be clear, we're not calling for a sharp increase in offshore activity and we remain very, very cautious in this space given all that's going on.
+So, I want to be clear, we're not calling for a sharp increase in offshore activity and we remain very, very cautious in this space given all that's going on.
 But as you correctly point out, yeah, there's a few green shoots out there that are interesting.

 James West - Evercore Group LLC

 Sure.
 Okay.
 Great.
 That's what I expected.
-And I do want to ask about your shaker business, your (49:47) business.
+And I do want to ask about your shaker business, your Solids Control business.
 I'm probably not going to get too technical here, but as I think about it, we're adding additional mud pumps to onshore rigs, which is, obviously, necessary for the additional loads of mud going into the wells, which then, of course, hits the shakers as the mud comes out.
 And that's causing more damage, more needs for shakers and screens, et cetera.
 To me, is that a linear type of demand driver?
 Or does that actually go exponential with just the higher pressures and then the size of the wells?

 Clay C. Williams - National Oilwell Varco, Inc.